Text Generation Beyond Discrete Token Sampling: Analysis

 \subsection{Throughput Analysis}

 The mixing weight calculation is lightweight and efficient.
 We perform a throughput analysis, shown in~\cref{tab:throughput}, to examine the runtime overhead added by~\method.
 We measure generation statistics for solving the Count Down 4 task, and we record the average input and output throughput over 5 runs.
+To better compare the throughput, we picked the benchmarks where the generation length is about the same.
+The median difference between \method{}-generated text and baseline-generated text is 1.7\%.